 The University will grant credit through CLEP to a maximum of 30 semester hours.
 The University accepts the American Council on Education's recommended scores for all tests.
-For the English Composition exam, students receive 3 credit hours for completing the exam (essay required) and can submit 3 writing samples to the Coordinator of Composition to receive an additional 3 hours (6 total).
-For more information about credit granted through CLEP, students should contact the Office of the Registrar.
+For more information about credit granted through CLEP, students should contact the Dean of Students and Academic Success.
 Students may find a CLEP test examination center location and other testing information at clep.collegeboard.org.